 All juniors attend a junior conference with their parents in February-March.
-Independent study students and parents have a private meeting with Grace Aviles, counselor and Julie Gannon.
+Independent study students and parents have a private meeting with Grace Aviles, Counselor, and Julie Gannon, College and Career Specialist.
 The purpose of this conference is to review student coursework and determine the best way to meet the requirements necessary to graduate and either apply to a four-year college, a community college, a certificated program, begin the job search, or examine other options after graduation.

 Please see the College Planning Guide for step-by-step information!